nickfox/GpsTracker/README.md

 Jul 11, 2016 - v5.1.2

-Updating documentation to show new help forum, https://www.websmithing.com/forums/
+Updating documentation to show new help forum.

 *************